Finding a Niche

 February 20, 1992

-Status creep, credentialism, the commercialization of education, politics—those were among the reasons that the State of Illinois founded Sangamon State University, the State of Illinois’s upper-level public affairs university opened in the capital city in the 1970s, and also why it failed in its original mission.
+Status creep, credentialism, the commercialization of education, politics—those were among the reasons that the State of Illinois founded Sangamon State University, the State of Illinois’s upper-level public affairs university opened in the capital city in the 1970s.
+Status creep, credentialism, the commercialization of education, and politics also explain why it failed in its original mission.

 Twenty years ago some people in suits gazed across the corn field south of town.
 "If we build it," the suits said, "they will come."